 For the safety of everyone, there are security screenings at the entrance of the Clerk’s Office and the courthouse.
 When entering the courthouse, you will be required to go through security screening.
 Please keep the following in mind.

-Do not bring weapons, glass or items that may be construed as weapons.
+Do not bring weapons, glass, or items that may be construed as weapons.
 Items prohibited in the courthouse include, but are not limited to:

 Please note that electronic devices are permitted in the courthouse.
 In order to preserve the integrity of the judicial process, jurors cannot have their electronic devices during their service in the courtroom while court is in session.
 Please be assured that your electronic devices will be secured by courtroom staff.

 For your convenience, free wireless broadband Internet access is available to jurors, courtesy of the Duval County Courthouse.
-For more information, you may speak with a court administrator.

 A cafeteria/snack bar is conveniently located near the Jury Assembly Room, on the second floor of the courthouse.
 Vending machines are available in the cafeteria/snack bar, so you may want to remember to bring change.
 Also, there are several restaurants within easy walking distance of the courthouse.
 If you prefer to bring your own lunch, a refrigerator and tables are available in the juror lounge.